Bilgin's Blog

 From a Turk's point of view

-I wonder, how many people on earth is curious about such an unusual subject.
-For example, who cares about the historical relations between Norwegians and Greeks, or Brazilians and Japanese.
-This seems odd but these unusual subjects have great influence in history and also have echoes in our present life.
+I wonder, how many people on earth is curious about such unusual subjects.
+For example, who cares about the historical relations between Norwegians and Greeks, or Brazilians and Japanese?
+There are rather odd, but these unusual subjects have great influence in history and also have echoes in our present life.

 On the other side, there are millions of ethnic Japanese people living in Brazil.
 They immigrated there in 18th century.
-Some of them returned to Japan and constituted a large Portuguese speaking ethnic minority in Japan.
+This is an oddity just because Japanese people are reluctant to leave their homeland to live in somewhere else.
+Some of them returned to Japan and constituted a large Portuguese speaking ethnic minority in Japan, and some still living in Brazil.

 Like these unusual stories, Portuguese and Turks have lots of common affairs in history.